Matans844/IDCIntroToCS/README.md

 # IDCIntroToCS
-Solution_to_Tests
-A repository for student solutions to Exams in IDC's Intro to Computer Science course.
+Solution to Tests and exercises we were given during the year at IDC A repository for all of us

 Good luck! :)